FAQ

 4. What about international students?
 Can we participate?

 In many cases, yes; that depends on your country of origin and your passport.
-Some countries require visas for individuals from certain other countries, even if those students are currently studying in the U.S. If your passport is not from the U.S., speak with the Study Abroad Program faculty and they will help you find out whether you need any additional visas or permissions.
-The Office of International Student Services will help with this advice, as well; you can find them at http://www.cerritos.edu/oiss/.
+Some countries require visas for individuals from certain other countries, even if those students are currently studying in the U.S. If your passport is not from the U.S., contact us to schedule an appointment to explore your options further.

 5. How do I get a passport?